 The answer of course, will depend on your child's age and stage of development, so whether you are trying to figure out your newborn's erratic sleep stages, or you need some ammunition for a bedtime-discussion with your pre-teen, here are some guidelines you can follow:

 So don't worry so much if your child sleeps in irregular spurts right now.
-Soon enough she will settle into a more predictable pattern.
-Put her to bed while she is sleepy, but not yet sleeping.
-This will help her learn how to fall asleep on their own.
+Soon enough they will settle into a more predictable pattern.
+Put them to bed while they're sleepy, but not yet sleeping.
+This will help them learn how to fall asleep on their own.

-4-11 monthsUsually you can phase out the nighttime feedings by about 6-9 months of age.
+Usually you can phase out the nighttime feedings by about 6-9 months of age.
 At this stage your baby will usually sleep between 9-12 hours per night, and usually spend up to another 4 hours napping during the day (naps usually get shorter and fewer closer to the first birthday).

 Toddlers need about 11-14 hours of sleep in a 24 hour period.
 Many will still get part of this necessary sleep time through naps, but these will continue to decrease around 18-24 months of age.

 Thanks to a growing imagination, nightmares and nighttime fears are very common at this age and can interfere with their sleep.
 Keep a consistent and calming bedtime routine prior to bed to instill a feeling of safety and security.

-6-13 yearsYour school aged child needs about 9-11 hours of sleep every night.
+Your school aged child needs about 9-11 hours of sleep every night.
 The demands on this age group from school, extra curricular activities and an increased interest in TV, computers and the Internet will make it a challenge to get the proper amount of sleep.
-Studies shows that watching TV or spending time on electronics too close to bedtime cause difficulty falling asleep and an increased anxiety about sleeping.
-Lack of sleep at this age can cause mood-swings, behavioral and cognitive problems.
-To help ensure your child gets plenty of sleep, make their bedroom conducive to sleeping: keep it cool, dark and quiet.
-Keep TV's and computer's out of their bedroom and avoid caffeinated food products.
-If you need help managing your child's screen time before bed, read this.